-It is essential that other departments be notified that a guest has checked out to ensure smooth operation of the hotel.
+It is essential that other departments be notified after a guest has checked out to ensure smooth operation of the hotel.
 The PMS allows the front desk clerk and the housekeeping employees to inform one another of guest departures, stayovers, room availability status, and other occupancy details as they occur.
-As mentioned earlier, once the electronic folio is cleared from active memory after checkout, the guest departure is indicated on all other modules of the system.
-The front desk clerk need not telephone the housekeeper to say that room 203 is vacant; the housekeeper need not spend hours reporting room availability status to the front desk clerks.
+As mentioned earlier in the text, once the electronic folio is cleared from active memory after checkout, the guest departure will be indicated on all other modules of the system.
+The front desk clerk does not have to telephone the housekeeper to say that room 203 is vacant; the housekeeper need not spend hours reporting room availability status to the front desk clerks.
 Backup phone calls are still made for situations for which current information is needed from the maintenance department.
 The maid or houseman can inform the front desk clerk electronically of room availability status.

 In addition to informing the food and beverage department of guests who have checked out, other departments where guests can incur charges must be notified as well to prevent acceptance of unauthorized guest charges.
-Other departments, such as gift shops, recreational activity centers, and valet service, are also notified so a guest who has already checked out is no longer able to charge a closed account.
+Other departments, such as gift shops, recreational activity centers, and valet service, will also be notified so that a guest who has already checked out will no longer be able to charge a closed account.
 A system for notifying other departments, perhaps not interfaced in the PMS, of guest checkouts should be a basic operating procedure of the front office.

-The entire communication system between the front office and other departments is enhanced when employees care about doing their jobs right.
-Desk clerks should ensure that rooms showing a ready status are indeed available.
+The entire communication system between the front office and other departments is further enhanced by employees who care about doing their jobs right.
+Desk clerks will want to ensure that rooms showing a ready-to-be-occupied status are indeed available.
 Housekeeping personnel must report when rooms are ready to be occupied.
 Careful screening of job candidates and proper training, which includes an explanation of the importance of maintaining communication with other departments, are vital to smooth operations.
 When everyone works together, the guest is satisfied, the lodging establishment receives a fair return on its investment, and the employee's career opportunities are enhanced.